Travel is one of life’s great pleasures, but sometimes being a new face in a strange place can make travelers vulnerable to local scams.

 3. Hustled in Buenos Aires: The ‘Cabaret’ Bait-and-Switch Scam

-Walking around downtown Buenos Aires and some other cities, you will sooner or later see people offering passing males ‘special offers’ for nearby ‘cabaret’ bars.
+Walking around downtown Buenos Aires and some other cities, you will sooner or later see people offering passing males ‘special offers’ for nearby ‘cabaret’ bars or clip joints.

 The flyers are also sometimes pasted to telephone poles.